fleschutz/PowerShell/Misc/FAQ.md

 How to get PowerShell?
 ----------------------
 * **Windows 7 and newer** do provide PowerShell by default.
-It's recommended to install **Windows Terminal** (see the Microsoft Store at https://www.aka.ms/terminal) for a comfortable command-line usage.
 Per default, Windows does not allow script execution (execution policy "restricted").
 To enable this, enter as administrator:
    ```
    $ Set-ExecutionPolicy RemoteSigned
    ```